nerdherd/Documentation/docs/source/teleop-drive.rst

 Motor and Controller Configuration
 ------------

 The first thing you want to do is find out what motor controllers the robot is using.
 The common ones used on our team is TalonFXs (Falcon motors) and TalonSRXs.
-Next, find the ports using Phoenix Tuner.
-Once you have found what CAN ports the motor controllers are, you can configure the motors as shown here:
+You can find which motor controllers the robot is using from Phoenix Tuner to be able to configure your motors as shown here:

 .. code-block:: console

    public class Drivetrain extends SubsystemBase {
        public TalonFX rightMaster;
+       public TalonFX leftMaster;
+       ublic TalonSRX rightSlave;
-       public TalonSRX leftMaster;
+       public TalonSRX leftSlave;
    }

 You also need to configure your controller(s) in RobotContainer.java.
 The snippet below shows how to configure XBox and PS4 controllers: